chrisgrieser/alfred-bibtex-citation-picker/README.md

 ## Setup
 1. [Download the latest release](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/releases/latest).
-2. In the Alfred Environment Variables, set `bibtex_library_path` to the absolute path to your BibTeX library file (Tutorial: [How to set Environment Variables in Alfred](https://www.alfredapp.com/help/workflows/advanced/variables/#environment)).
+2. In the workflow settings, set `bibtex_library_path` to the absolute path to your BibTeX library file (Workflow settings tutorial: [How to set environment variables in Alfred](https://www.alfredapp.com/help/workflows/advanced/variables/#environment)).
 3. Set a hotkey for the citation picker.

 ## Usage